chihyuchang21/codequest-chronicles/Operating System/Textbook/1_Introduction.md

 - **Mobile OS**: Android, iOS.
 - **Embedded Systems**: Real-time operating systems in devices like cars and appliances.
 - **Cloud Environments**: OS managing virtual machines and distributed resources.

-# 7. Free and Open-Source Operating Systems
-- **Linux**: Widely used in servers and personal computers.
-- **BSD UNIX**: Known for its robust networking capabilities.
-- **Advantage**: Enables learning, customization, and community-driven improvements.